 Social Work Salaries and Hiring Outlook

-Guided by social justice principles, social workers help vulnerable populations with the challenges they face in their occupations, communities, and family and societal relationships.
-Social workers seek to empower people to change their circumstances.
+Guided by social justice principles, social workers help vulnerable populations face challenges in their workplaces, communities, and relationships.
+Social workers empower people to change their circumstances.

-- Which social worker field pays the most?
+What field of social work pays the most?

 How Much Does a Social Worker Make?